 - Class C – Moderate High Risk

 - Class D – High Risk

-- For the purpose of enforcement in matters in relation of import of In Vitro Diagnostic Medical Devices, all classes, The Central Licensing Authority will be the competent authority.
+- For the purpose of enforcement in matters in relation of the import of In Vitro Diagnostic Medical Devices, all classes, The Central Licensing Authority will be the competent authority.

-Important things to remember as per Drugs and Cosmetics Act for the purpose of Importing Medical Devices and Diagnostic kits.
+Important things to remember as per the Drugs and Cosmetics Act for the purpose of Importing Medical Devices and Diagnostic kits.

 - Name and address of Legal Developer,

 - The actual manufacturer and importer as stated in Form 10